OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos7_kvm.rst

-.. _qs_centos_xen:
+.. _qs_centos7_kvm:

 ==========================================
-Quickstart: OpenNebula on CentOS 6 and Xen
+Quickstart: OpenNebula on CentOS 7 and KVM
 ==========================================

-The purpose of this guide is to provide users with step by step guide to install OpenNebula using CentOS 6 as the operating system and Xen as the hypervisor.
+The purpose of this guide is to provide users with step by step guide to install OpenNebula using CentOS 7 as the operating system and KVM as the hypervisor.

 After following this guide, users will have a working OpenNebula with graphical interface (Sunstone), at least one hypervisor (host) and a running virtual machines.
 This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a large infrastructure.